My First Ever Experience Flying a Hot Air Balloon

 The cart looks really small (and it is in fact small), yet it fits 12 people.
 You can forget about your personal space though.

-Did you know that the "passengers" of a first hot air balloon invented by Montgolfier brothers were a sheep, a duck and a rooster.
-No worries, they all made it safe back on ground.
+Did you know that the "passengers" of the first hot air balloon invented by the Montgolfier brothers were a sheep, a duck and a rooster?
+No worries, they all made it safely back on the ground.

 Our balloon was the first one in the air that day (woo-hoo!).